-I look toward the flowing Cetina river and can see that the raft is bobbing in the water.
+I look toward the flowing Cetina River and see the raft bobbing in the water.
 Ante, our captain, greets us and tells us everyone calls him Bacho.
-We’re ushered into the raft one-by-one.
+We’re ushered into the raft one by one.
 Our safety and training talk is given as I hold my paddle with one hand and cling dearly to my life jacket with my other.
 I look at Bacho, wondering if he can save me when I fall…..

 Paddle, shouts Captain Bacho.

-Bomba is the Croatian call for a bomb, which when rafting means: sit on the bottom of the raft and hold your paddle to the side.
+Bomba is the Croatian call for a bomb, which, when rafting, means sitting on the bottom of the raft and holding your paddle to the side.
 The bomba command is used when things are unsteady, and your chances of falling overboard are likely.

 Gliding effortlessly along the first few kilometers of the 11 kilometers of the Cetina River was glorious that morning.
 The crystal-green river twinkled, and I saw multiple iridescent blue dragonflies.
-I never have in my life seen so many in one place or any quite so blue.
+I have never seen so many in one place or any quite so blue.
 I wished I had a camera with me so I could share what I saw with you.
-Thankfully a local photographer had some I could share, although none of those lovely blue dragonflies.
+Thankfully, a local photographer had some I could share, although none of those lovely blue dragonflies.

 Rafting along the 11 kilometers takes around three hours, and on the day we were there, the water temperature was a chilly 19°C. We paddled our way through 50 rapids, many of them small.
 There were six, seven, maybe eight standouts.
 I can’t be sure; who can keep count while having so much fun?

-At the halfway point, we reached the Devils Pass, the deepest part of the Cetina River.
-It’s at this stage that I patted myself on the back.
-I’m was proud of myself for getting on that raft that morning since the nerves and butterflies almost got the better of me.
+At the halfway point, we reached the Devil’s Pass, the deepest part of the Cetina River.
+It was at this stage that I patted myself on the back.
+I was proud of myself for getting on that raft that morning since the nerves and butterflies almost got the better of me.